Bill Fisk

-William G. Fisk (November 5, 1916 – March 28, 2007) was an American football end and defensive end who played in the National Football League (NFL) and All-America Football Conference (AAFC) from 1940 to 1948. ].
+William G. Fisk (November 5, 1916 – March 28, 2007) was an American professional football player and coach.
+He played professionally as an end and defensive end in the National Football League (NFL) and All-America Football Conference (AAFC) from 1940 to 1948.

 Early years

-Born in Los Angeles, California, Fisk prepped at Alhambra High School and played college football at the University of Southern California (USC).
-He was a member of the Trojans' 1938 Rose Bowl-winning team, and was voted Most Inspirational Player on the 1939 USC Trojans football team, which own a national championship.
+Born in Los Angeles, Fisk prepped at Alhambra High School and played college football at the University of Southern California (USC).
+He was a member of the Trojans 1938 Rose Bowl-winning team, and was voted Most Inspirational Player on the 1939 USC Trojans football team, which own a national championship.
 He was one of six Trojans selected for the 1940 College All-Star Game in Chicago.

 Professional football career

 Fisk played for the NFL's Detroit Lions and the AAFC's San Francisco 49ers and Los Angeles Dons between 1940 and 1948.
-He was drafted in the third round of the 1940 NFL Draft by Detroit.
+He was drafted in the third round of the 1940 NFL draft by Detroit.

-Later years
+Coaching career

 Fisk was an assistant coach of the USC Trojans between 1949 and 1956 under head coaches Jeff Cravath and Jess Hill.

+Later years and family

 After coaching, Fisk worked in aerospace.
-His son Bill, Jr. was an offensive guard on USC's 1962 national championship team, and was named All-American in 1964.
-He served as head coach of Mt.
+His son, Bill Jr., was an offensive guard on USC's 1962 national championship team, and was named All-American in 1964.
+The younger Fisk served as head football coach of Mt.
 San Antonio College for a period of time.

+Fisk died on March 28, 2007.